 Where and how cannabis is grown, harvested, and processed directly contributes to the composition of terpenes and cannabinoids found in the final product.
 If you're looking for consistent quality, everything starts with the source (the brand) — not the strain.
 So it's important to explore your options to find the right flower that works for you based on what's in it and who made it, rather than the strain name alone.

-The names of various cannabis strains can be inconsistent and have primarily been developed to add marketing appeal, though some value can be garnered from them.
+The names of marijuana strains can be inconsistent and have primarily been developed to add marketing appeal, though some value can be garnered from them.
 For example, you can expect a bright, fresh aroma from the California Orange, Tangie, and Sour Tangie strains, all of which share a fragrance of citrus fruit.
 Sour Diesel, NYC Diesel, and Blue Diesel strains all have, to some degree, a gasoline-like pungence, as suggested by the word “diesel” in the names.
 Strain names may lack uniformity and overall structure, but can add insight to some of a strain’s characteristics.